Fei-au/Extra-Image/requirement/Requirement.md

        3. **Do we have picture that not on the Internet?
 How do we deal with it?**
   4. if has
      1. grab information from database

 - Grabbed Information

+  get all information, check database again with X, BO, LPN, Code,

+  - if exist, **How do we update both info?**
+  - if not, following
     - Case number: required, input manually, keep the same for one time login
     - item_number: options, if input, check exist, if not input, create by user id range
       - from 10000 to 99999
       - recursive it
     - Title: required, from web
     - Picture: required, from web, get first three pics.
 Add more by taking photo, **mostly taking 7 photos**
       - name as item id_1.jpg ...
     - Status: required, selector(new, used), if used, add notes
     - Class: required, grab from web, if null, show selector
     - Size: only for shoes, clothes class
     - Color: options, grab or not
     - Price: required, grab from web, if price is like 30 - 40, use the highest value

+​

+- save to DB, with user_id, add_time ......

+## My Page

+# Web